citusdata/citus_docs/migration/transitioning.rst

       ),
     ]

-Next, make one to tell Citus to mark tables for distribution. :code:`./manage.py makemigrations citus --empty --name distribute_tables`.
+Next, we'll make one to tell Citus to mark tables for distribution. :code:`./manage.py makemigrations citus --empty --name distribute_tables`.
 Edit the result to look like this:

 .. code-block:: python